Automotive Technicians, Auto Electricians, Technical Support and Advisory staff and Service Managers

-Median rate $27 per hour
+Median rate $28 to $30 per hour

-Vehicle testing inspectors: AVI, “COF A” Road worthiness Inspectors
+Vehicle testing inspectors: AVI, “COF A” Roadworthiness Inspectors

 Vehicle testing inspectors, “COF B” [Heavy Diesel]

-Median rate $30 per hour
+Median rate $32 to $34 per hour

-Responsible for ensuring vehicles comply with government, NZTA standards as to road worthiness and the issuing of “warrant of fitness” and “certificate of fitness”.
+Responsible for ensuring vehicles comply with government, NZTA standards as to roadworthiness and the issuing of “warrant of fitness” and “certificate of fitness”.

-The roles range from $30 per hour in some regions up to $35.00 per hour at the extreme end for COF B accreditation.
+The roles range from $30 per hour in some regions up to $37.00 per hour at the extreme end for COF B accreditation.
 New employees from outside New Zealand usually commence at the lower end and cannot commence inspections until an AVI certificate, “authorised vehicle inspectors certificate” is attained.
-Technicians are required to have a minimum of five years recent experience as a technician or diesel mechanic to qualify.
+Technicians are required to have a minimum of five years of recent experience as a technician or diesel mechanic to qualify.

 COF inspectors secure a higher hourly rate due to previous experience in the heavy diesel sector which generally commands higher rates due to skills shortages.

-Median rate $30 per hour
+Median rate $28 to $30 per hour

 Inspecting vehicles entering New Zealand to confirm compliance with local standards